Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: Eigenstate Generating Operator

 This is a quadratic equation with respect to $E_1$.
 The same is found for the full $M=1$ Bethe equation(s) but with differing coefficients.
 We may solve Equation~(\ref{simpm1}) to yield

 The simplified $M=2$ Bethe equations are

 Multiplying through by the denominators gives quartic polynomials; the same is found for the full $M=2$ Bethe equations.
 Two sets of solutions are

 Beyond $M=2$, the addition of more terms with $E_\ell-E_n$ in their denominators leads to an increase in polynomial degree of the Bethe equations.
 For a given nonzero $M>1$, the degree of the Bethe equations is $M+2$.
 Therefore the Bethe equations for $M\geq 3$ are at least quintic in degree and lack analytical radical solutions in the general case~\cite{abel_2012}.
 As such we assume for the rest of the paper that all solutions for the Bethe equations beyond $M=2$ are obtained numerically.
+If necessary, the LMG Hamiltonian~(\ref{angham}) can be written as an $(N+1)\times(N+1)$ matrix and diagonalized, which gives the problem a complexity of $\mathcal{O}(N^3)$.